zacharygarwood/portfolio/src/routes/projects/valorant_scraper.md

 I also made scatter plots for the statistics DPR (Damage per Round), KPR (Kills per Round), SPR (Score per Round), KD (Kill/Death Ratio), and Win percentage all of which were plotted against the rank like the graph above.
 I'm not showing those graphs as they did not have any significant correlation.
 All of the graphs were created in Python with the help of <a href="https://matplotlib.org/stable/tutorials/introductory/pyplot.html" class="link" target="_blank">pyplot</a>.

 In the end, I found that headshot percentages had the highest correlation with the ranks.
 This makes sense as the better one can aim, in a game focused around aiming, the higher the rank they will achieve.
-Even though this finding wasn't groundbreaking, I had a fun time during the process and it was interesting to see how certain statistics could impact one's rank in Valorant.
+Even though this finding wasn't groundbreaking, I had a fun time during the process, and it was interesting to see how certain statistics could impact one's rank in Valorant.

 ### Future Work